bryansteiner/gpu-passthrough-tutorial/README.md

     - [VFIO PC Builds](https://passthroughpo.st/vfio-increments/) - a list of parts for VFIO-focused PC builds at different price ranges

 ### Footnotes
-[^1]: I will use the term iGPU to refer to Intel's line of integrated GPUs that usually come built into their processors.
+<a name="footnote1">1</a>: Footnote content goes here: I will use the term iGPU to refer to Intel's line of integrated GPUs that usually come built into their processors.
 I will use the term dGPU to refer to dedicated GPUs which are much better performance-wise and meant for gaming or video editing (Nvidia/AMD).